 Ground Turkey Quinoa Patties with Yogurt-Tahini Sauce

-Ground Turkey Quinoa Patties with Yogurt-Tahini Sauce really were amazing; please don’t skip the sauce that gave these patties so much flavor.
+These Ground Turkey Quinoa Patties with Yogurt-Tahini Sauce really were amazing; please don’t skip the sauce that gave these Turkey patties so much flavor.
 Use Turkey Recipes to find more tasty ideas with ground turkey.

 Before we launch into Thanksgiving Recipes, I really want to share this recipe for Ground Turkey Quinoa Patties with Yogurt-Tahini Sauce that I tried a few weeks ago with my nephew Jake.
 I’ll tell you that honestly the entire time we were making these ground turkey and quinoa patties, we were more than a little skeptical about whether they would turn out to be anything special.